Evso1/Car-Thing-Homelab-Monitor/README.md

 Create `api_server.py` (see [api_server.py](#api_serverpy) below).

+The Flask server serves BOTH the API endpoints AND the HTML dashboard at the root / route.

 ### 2. Configure Your Logs

 Edit `api_server.py` and update these paths to match your setup: